6 Ways to Pay Medical Bills With No Health Insurance

 Ask for Reduced Rates or Pay in Advance

 Many doctor’s offices will charge you a lower rate if you do not have insurance, but you do need to ask for the discount.
 For some services, the hospital and doctor may give you a reduced rate if you pay for it in advance.
 For example, you may save money if you pay for a baby delivery in advance, instead of paying for it afterward.
 This option may be available for medical tests or other elective surgeries, as well.
 Although this is not helpful in an emergency, it can save you a significant amount on your medical bills.

-Once you receive a hospital bill you should immediately call and set up a payment plan.
+Once you receive a hospital bill, you should immediately call and set up a payment plan.
 Often the hospital will offer a lower payment amount if you can pay that amount in full immediately.
-If you have the money available you should do this, otherwise you should set up a payment plan right away.
-Do not wait to call and talk about payment procedures, because the hospital or doctor’s office may send you to a collection agency in as little as ninety days.
+If you have the money available, you should do this, otherwise you should set up a payment plan right away.
+Do not wait to call and talk about payment plans, because the hospital or doctor’s office may send you to a collection agency in as little as 90 days.
 It is more difficult to negotiate terms with a collection agency.

-At the very least consider getting a high deductible health insurance with a health savings account.
-This insurance is the least expensive option, and it will protect you if you needed emergency surgery or become seriously ill.
+At the very least, consider getting high deductible health insurance with a health savings account.
+This insurance is the least expensive option, and it will protect you if you need emergency surgery or become seriously ill.
 You must pay all of your costs out-of-pocket until you meet your deductible, but then all of your medical bills will be paid in full for the rest of the year.
-A health savings account allows you to make contributions to use towards your deductible and you will not be charged on any interest earned.
-The money in this account does rollover from year to year, which makes it easier to save for the long-term.
+A health savings account allows you to make contributions to use toward your deductible, and you will not be charged on any interest earned.
+The money in this account does roll over from year to year, which makes it easier to save for the long-term.
 Health insurance is something that you need.
 It should be considered a necessity because it protects you from medical bills and allows you to seek medical care when you need it, which can prevent small problems from turning into more serious ones.